GovTechSG/apex-signature-validator/README.md

 4. {prefix}_timestamp
 5. Any additional parameters (additional parameters do not require a prefix).

-All parameters are then ordered by their key names.
+All parameters are ordered by their key names.
 An example of a basestring is as such:

 ```